Understanding Hormonal Acne Triggers and Treatments

 3. Adjust Your Diet

 Limit high-glycemic foods such as white bread, sugary snacks, and sodas.
-As a devout sweets girl, this one has been the most difficult for me but, we already learned above that these trigger insulin, which is a hormone that can stimulate oil production and add to breakouts.
+As a devout sweets girl, this one has been the most difficult for me.
+But we learned above that these trigger insulin, which can stimulate oil production and contribute to breakouts.

 4. Consider Professional Treatments

-Seeing a dermatologist for Tretinoin, or a doctor for medication can be very helpful for those that are dealing with severe acne
+Seeing a dermatologist for Tretinoin or a doctor for medication can be very helpful for those dealing with severe acne.

-Facials like my Decongestion Facial helps to reduce oil and built up skin cells, hydrate to decrease inflammation, and during the treatment we use a device that specifically helps heal and speed up the life cycle of your breakouts.
-It's efficient and you're left with glowing, beautiful skin!
+Facials like my Decongestion Facial help to reduce oil and built-up skin cells, hydrate to decrease inflammation, and during the treatment, we use a device that specifically helps heal and speed up the life cycle of your breakouts.
+It's efficient, and you're left with glowing, beautiful skin!

-It's difficult to work with, but you don't have to go at it alone.
-There are so many resources online and I truly believe there is a lot you can do on your own, though it takes some work, to work with your body.
+It's difficult to work with hormonal acne, but you don't have to go at it alone.
+There are many resources online, and I truly believe there's a lot you can do on your own.
+It takes some work, but you can work with your body.

 Thank you for reading and being here.